Stay local, support local.

 Support our local restaurants and cafés.

 With the new provincial health restrictions, restaurant and café services are limited but you can still enjoy a delicious dish or beverage served with the same quality and level of customer service through their takeout and patio dining options.
-To make it easier for you, the Quesnel Visitor Centre put together a Food & Beverage Directory so you can spend less time searching and more time enjoying your food.
+To make it easier for you, the Quesnel Visitor Centre put together a Patio Dining & Takeout Guide so you can spend less time searching and more time enjoying your food.

 Dragon Lake is within city limits, and world-renowned for large Rainbow Trout.
 At ice off in early April, the weed beds will almost guarantee a 3 to 5 lb. catch!
 If you don’t have your own gear, borrow a rod and tackle from the Quesnel Visitor Centre.
 For public access, the Dragon Lake Boat Ramp is located on Quesnel-Hydraulic Road.
 Ten Mile Lake, Bouchie Lake and Milburn Lake are also great lakes to drop a line and reconnect with nature.